2014 Major League Baseball postseason: (4) Pittsburgh Pirates vs. (5) San Francisco Giants

 This was the second postseason meeting between the Giants and Pirates.
 They last met in the NLCS in 1971, which the Pirates won in four games en route to a World Series title.
-Madison Bumgarner pitched a four-hit complete game shutout as the Giants blew out the Pirates and advanced to the NLDS.
+Madison Bumgarner pitched a four-hit complete game shutout as the Giants blew out the Pirates and advanced to the NLDS for the third time in five years.